-A RAND analysis compared a family’s healthcare cost burden in 1999 with that incurred in 2009.The take-away message: although family income grew throughout the decade, the financial benefits that the family might have realized were largely consumed by healthcare cost growth, leaving them with only $95 more per month at the end of the decade.
-Another study shows that the cost of healthcare has resulted in relatively flat real wages for 30 years.
+A RAND analysis compared a family’s health care cost burden in 1999 with that incurred in 2009.The take-away message: although family income grew throughout the decade, the financial benefits that the family might have realized were largely consumed by health care cost growth, leaving them with only $95 more per month at the end of the decade.

 |Download PDF of this report by clicking here.|